JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 """)
 ```

-Text file formats. like CSV and TSV files, can also come up with other delimiters, such as semicolons ";", spaces "\ ", or even something as unusual as "π".
+Text file formats like CSV and TSV files can also be found that use other delimiters, such as semicolons ";", spaces "\ ", or even something as unusual as "π".

 ```jl
 sco("""